photosynthesis-team/piq/README.md

 brisque_index: torch.Tensor = brisque(prediction, data_range=1.)
 ```

-In order to use BRISQUE as a loss function, use corresponding PyTorch module:
+In order to use BRISQUE as a loss function, use corresponding PyTorch module.

+Note: the back propagation is not available using `torch==1.5.0`.
+Update the environment with latest `torch` and `torchvision`.
 ```python
 import torch
 from piq import BRISQUELoss